 Maine Maritime Academy prides itself as a residential campus, with residential facilities serving both our undergraduate and graduate student populations.
 All students are required to live on-campus, unless the off-campus housing requirements can be met.

-When do I report to campus to move-in or report if I’m living on campus and commuting?
+When do I report to campus to move in or report if I’m living on-campus or if I’m commuting?

 Fall Athletes – Pre-season (By invitation only.)